Fix "Outlook Cannot Display the Folder" Error

 Step 1: Launch the Outlook PST Repair tool on your PC so that it can search the local drive for corrupt PST files.

-Step 2: Select several PST files to scan and begin the repair process.
+Step 2: Select several PST files from the target location to scan and begin the repair process.

 Step 3: Preview the files that you just repaired with the tool and save them to a location of your choice.